bahrmichael/aws-scheduler/README.md

 ## Usage

+A quick start project is available at [aws-scheduler-testing](https://github.com/bahrmichael/aws-scheduler-testing).

 ### Setup
 First of all you need an output topic that we can publish events to once the scheduled datetime arrives.
 To do this run `python setup/init_output_topic.py <stage>`.
 This will create a topic called `scheduler-output-<stage>` and grant our account the right to publish messages.
 You can see the added policy below.